 Why study at Buckinghamshire New University?

-If you are interested in the military world, UK students will be eligible to apply for a place in our regional University Air Squadron, part of the Royal Air Force, and offering unique access to military flying and adventurous training.
+If you are interested in the military world, UK students will be eligible to apply for a place in our regional University Air Squadron (part of the Royal Air Force) offering unique access to military flying and adventurous training.

-Did you know you could also benefit from free Air League memberships that enables you to apply for flying, gliding engineering and commercial, aviation scholarships reducing the amount of their PPl cost or ATPL costs!
+In addition to the above, students can also benefit from free Air League memberships that enable you to apply for flying, gliding and engineering scholarships reducing the amount of your ATPL costs.

 What facilities can I use?

-We’re one of the very few UK universities to have an FNPT II Flight Simulator.
-As a student pilot you’ll have exclusive access and will be able to gain vital experience, without leaving the ground.
+We’ve invested in a range of state-of-the-art facilities across our campuses to support your learning.
+We’re one of the very few UK universities to have an FNPT II Flight Simulator and as a student pilot you’ll have exclusive access and will be able to gain vital experience, without leaving the ground.

 Alongside this, our other specialised simulation facilities allow you to experience real-life airport scenarios, developing your abilities in airfield planning and operations, and crisis and emergency management.